How to Network Your Way to Publication

 Recently, I did a survey of over a hundred and fifty commercially published authors about how they got their book published (see How to Get Your Book Published for details).
 This was the headline result:

 We can see that only a third of authors got published through the classic route of unsolicited submissions.
-Considering that the survey has a ‘survivor bias’ – it was only answered by published authors so inevitably excludes everyone who failed to get published – that’s a low percentage.
+Considering that the survey has a ‘survivor bias’—only published authors answered it—that’s a low percentage.

 It also means that two-thirds of published authors didn’t get published by the classic route.
 What then did they do?
 It comes down to two things: profile and contacts.